 Sausage Gravy in the Ninja Foodi

 - Place the sausage in the inner pot of the Ninja Foodi.
-Turn the Saute function on and select high.
+Turn the Sauté function on and select high.
 Press Start.
 Move the sausage around so you get as much surface area of the sausage touching the pan.
-Leave it be for a few minutes until in browns and flip.
+Leave it be for a few minutes until it browns, and then flip.

 - Pressure cook on high for 5 minutes and then immediately release the steam.
 Make sure the "Keep Warm" function is on.

 - Sift in flour a little at a time, and let it sit on top to absorb the fat from the sausage.
 Repeat until all of the flour is used and the gravy starts to thicken.